 The experts at APA define anxiety as “an emotion characterized by feelings of tension, worried thoughts and physical changes like increased blood pressure”.

 People who don’t know about it or have never felt anxious in their life don’t know how blessed they are and they also don’t understand how it feels like to be against your own mind all the time.
+Going through something bad or some kind of trauma in life also leads to depression and at that time having a good life partner by yourself really helps to go through that time.

 Those who are going through anxiety disorders, panic attacks or depression only understand what they really are going through.
 If you know someone who going through it, be patient with them and lend them an ear.
 That will be really helpful.